24eme/MongoPassion/README.en.md

  - Clone the repository in /var/wwww/html <br/>
  - Cd into the project folder (Interface-MongoDB)

-# <i class="fa fa-fw fa-warning"></i> In case of a missing package
+# In case of a missing package

 ## Manual installation of Mongo dependencies with Composer :
     $ composer require mongodb/mongodb

 ## Manual installation of JsonEditor with npm :
- - Placez vous dans le répertoire Interface-MongoDB
+ - Cd into the Interface-MongoDB directory
- - Clonez les fichiers à partir du git :
+ - Clone jsoneditor files from GitHub :

        $  git clone https://github.com/josdejong/jsoneditor.git
- - Installez jsoneditor :
+ - Install jsoneditor :

        $  npm install jsoneditor
- - Placez-vous dans le dossier jsoneditor, copiez le fichier package.json puis collez le dans le dossier Interface-MongoDB
+ - Cd into the jsoneditor folder, copy the package.json file then paste it in the Interface-MongoDB directory
- - Placez-vous dans le dossier Interface-MongoDB
+ - Cd into the Interface-MongoDB directory
- - Poursuivez l'installation :
+ - Continue with the installation :

        $  npm install

- - Déplacez le dossier node_modules et les fichiers package.json et package-lock.json dans le dossier jsoneditor
+ - Move the node_modules folder and package.json and package-lock.json files in the jsoneditor folder
- - Placez vous dans le dossier jsoneditor
+ - Cd into the jsoneditor folder
- - Finalisez l'installation :
+ - Complete the installation :

        $  npm run build